BharathSrinath/Web-Development/4.databases/1.mongodb/mongodb-notes.md

 5. Model.findByIdAndDelete(id, options, callback): Deletes the document with the provided id and returns the deleted document.
     Example: let deletedDoc = await YourModel.findByIdAndDelete('document_id');

-6. Model.findByIdAndRemove(id, options, callback): Similar to findByIdAndDelete(), it deletes the document with the provided id but doesn't return the deleted document.
+6. Model.findByIdAndRemove(id, options, callback): Same as findByIdAndDelete() - We dont use this anymore as it is a legacy code.
     Example: let removedDoc = await YourModel.findByIdAndRemove('document_id');

 7. Model.findByIdAndUpdate(id, update, options, callback): Updates the document with the provided id and returns the updated document.